Steps to take before disaster strikes to help protect your home and belongings.

 - an external hard drive — store this away from your home.
 Keep in a locked drawer at your work, with your solicitor, or with a close friend or relative

-- online cloud storage — Stay Smart Online has information to help make sure your documents are secure
+- online cloud storage — Australian Cyber Security Centre has information to help make sure your documents are secure

 Know your disaster risks

 To find out if your home is in a natural disaster prone area, contact:

 - your insurance company